Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Technical Proofs

-Next, we will prove the $r$-linear convergence factor of $\tilde{\bx}^{(k)}$ is at least $\sqrt{w_0\|\bW\|}$.
-To prove it, it is sufficient to prove that for there exists a sufficiently large $K_0$ such that for any large $k>K_0$, there exists some $k_0<k$ such that
+Combining \eqref{eq:induction_d2} with \eqref{eq:induction_d0}, the convergence of $\|\widetilde{x}^{(k)}\|$ to zero is proved. \textbf{Part 3: Proof of the local convergence factor.} {In the third and final part of the proof, we show that the $r$-linear convergence factor of $\widetilde{x}^{(k)}$ is bounded above by $\sqrt{w_0\|W\|}$.} To accomplish this, it is sufficient to demonstrate that for any small $\epsilon>0$, there exists a sufficiently large $K_\epsilon$ such that for any $k\geq K_\epsilon$ there exists $k-(m+1)\leq k_1\leq k$ such that